jjb-hub/IGOR_phd/README.md

 OUTPUT:

-For each data_type a df is made to extract relevant parameters for folder_file
+For each data_type a df is made to extract relevant parameters for folder_file this is handeled by the EphysData parent calss.

 Cell_df aggregates some info for cell ? which ?